Creta5164/fmod-rmmv/README.md

 Set the event parameter in BGM categorized specific event.

-- `guid` : The Event you want to set parameter in the BGM category.
+- `guid` : The Event id you want to set parameter in the BGM category.
   You can use the event defined in **`GUID script`**.
   If you're not sure what to put in, check out the example below.